TheRiot90/riot-homelab/arma3-server/README.md

 **Headless client filter `grep -vi "headless"`** — HC connects as `headlessclient` which contains `headless`.
 This prevents the HC from counting as a real player.

-**Baseline on startup** — on startup the monitor reads the log from the last `Game Port: 2302` line forward and calculates current player count.
-This means the monitor correctly handles players who were already connected before it started.
+**Baseline on startup** — on startup the monitor reads the log from the last `Game Port: 2302` line forward and calculates both current player count and mission state.
+This means the monitor correctly handles players and missions that were already active before it started.

+**Mission state tracking** — the monitor watches for the CBA `MISSIONINIT:` log line that appears for every mission when it finishes initializing.
+The HC will not start until this line is seen, preventing premature HC starts while players sit in the mission selection lobby.

+**Lobby-return detection** — the monitor watches for `Waiting for next game.` in the server log, which fires whenever the server returns to mission selection (admin `#missions` command, end-of-mission vote, or natural mission completion).
+This stops the HC and clears mission state immediately, even when players stay connected through the transition.
+A server restart (`Game Port: 2302`) also clears all state.

+**Mission remains active with zero players** — when all players disconnect for the night, `MISSION_ACTIVE` stays true.
+The HC stops because the player condition fails, but the moment anyone reconnects the HC starts again immediately without waiting for a new `MISSIONINIT:` line.
+Only `Waiting for next game.` or a server restart clears mission state.

 **Modset awareness** — the `start_hc` function reads `current.txt` at the moment it starts the HC.
 This means if you switch modsets the HC always loads the correct one.

-**Mission state tracking** — the monitor watches for the CBA MISSIONINIT: log line that appears for every mission when it finishes initializing.
-The HC will not start until this line is seen, preventing premature HC starts while players sit in the mission selection lobby.

-**Lobby-return detection** — the monitor watches for Waiting for next game. in the server log, which fires whenever the server returns to mission selection (admin #missions command, end-of-mission vote, or natural mission completion).
-This stops the HC immediately even when players stay connected through the transition.
-Player count dropping to zero serves as a fallback trigger for edge cases.

 ---